Our Investment strategy

 Investment partnerships with third party developers to deliver new homes that will include:

-• Acquisition of 3rd party land
+- acquisition of third party land

-• Include public sector and bank debt
+- include public sector and bank debt

-• Incorporation of grants and other funding
+- incorporation of grants and other funding

-• A sharing of risk and reward between partners
+- a sharing of risk and reward between partners

-The investment assessment criteria for all three streams are shown in Appendix 1 (1a).
+The investment assessment criteria for all 3 streams are shown in Appendix 1 (1a).
 The minimum target yield for a stream 3 investment is 5%, excluding MRP and the cost of borrowing.
 IRR may also be appropriate as a measure of an investment’s rate of return.

-• The Guidance requires local authorities to develop quantitative indicators that allow Councillors and the public to assess a local authority’s total risk exposure as a result of commercial property investment decisions.
+The Guidance requires local authorities to develop quantitative indicators that allow Councillors and the public to assess a local authority’s total risk exposure as a result of commercial property investment decisions.

-• Local Authorities are required to charge to their revenue account each year a Minimum Revenue Provision (MRP) to make provision for the repayment of debt, as measured by the underlying need to borrow.
+Local Authorities are required to charge to their revenue account each year a Minimum Revenue Provision (MRP) to make provision for the repayment of debt, as measured by the underlying need to borrow.
 The MRP should be prudent and, although it is for each authority to determine the amount, the published guidance by the Government is “local authorities should align the period over which they charge MRP to one that is commensurate with the period over which their capital expenditure provides benefits”.
 Provision has, therefore, been made for MRP in the performance indicators in line with the approved Capital and Treasury Management Strategies and based on the equal instalment method, amortising expenditure equally over the estimated useful life of the asset for which borrowing is required.

-• The approved Treasury Management Strategy does, however, confirm that where a loan is made to a wholly owned subsidiary of the Council, the loan is deemed to be secured on the assets of the company.
+The approved Treasury Management Strategy does, however, confirm that where a loan is made to a wholly owned subsidiary of the Council, the loan is deemed to be secured on the assets of the company.
 Evidence of the ability to repay the loan will be based on the company’s business plan and asset valuation, and no MRP will be made.
 Exceptionally, where capital expenditure is part of a loan agreement to other than a wholly owned subsidiary – such as the loan to Cambridge Ice Arena – MRP will be applied in these cases.

 Debt to Net Service Expenditure (NSE) Ratio